BivinSadler/MSDS-6373-Time-Series/Unit 6/ReadMe.md

 2. There is a 'B' missing in the model specification in the MA part of 6.6 Card 2 and 3
 3. In 6.6 Card 2: The there is a B missing, please do not take the second difference (mistake on my part) and
 then choose the most favored by the aic from the choices that are given.
+4. FOR LIVE SESSION: In question 3 of the For Live Session Assignment, the models are missing.
+Just skip that question and I will ask a similar question in Live Session.